IBM/integrity-enforcer/docs/README_QUICK.md

 ### Install Integrity Shield to a cluster

 Integrity Shield can be installed to a cluster using a series of steps which are bundled in a script called [`install_shield.sh`](../scripts/install_shield.sh).
 Before executing the script `install_shield.sh`, setup local environment as follows:
+- `ISHIELD_ENV <local: means that we deploy IShield to a local cluster like Minikube>`
 - `ISHIELD_REPO_ROOT=<set absolute path of the root directory of cloned integrity-shield source repository`
 - `KUBECONFIG=~/kube/config/minikube`  (for deploying IShield on minikube cluster)